Moore Street

 The Necessities of Life

-In so many ways, as you will have realised, we grew up in a very different world.
-Many of the items we now automatically drive to buy in the supermarket, were delivered.
+In so many ways as you will have realised we grew up in a very different world where many of the items we automatically drive or sometimes walk to buy in the supermarket were delivered to all households.
 The following is a very descriptive account of the daily deliveries and the weekly rubbish collection.
-By the way, there was one rubbish bin per household, and all rubbish was wrapped in newspaper.
-Wrapping the rubbish so that the contents were secure, was quite an art, as you can imagine.
+By the way, there was one rubbish bin per household and all rubbish was wrapped in newspaper.
+Wrapping the rubbish so that the contents were secure was quite an art as you can imagine.

 “The driver moved forward about three houses at a time and the garbos ran down the street knocking the lids off the old-style galvanised iron bins.
 Then they hoisted the bin to their shoulders, ran back to the truck, tipped the load over the side (there were no compactors in those days), giving it a good bang on the edge to make sure all the contents were dislodged.
 Then they chucked the bin onto the grass verge.